Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Stability of fixed points from higher order minima

 \newcontent{ Our empirical observation that spurious fixed points become unstable for $K \ge M+1$ is supported by the exact local Hessian analysis of \citet{safran2021effects}.
 They mathematically proved that taking a non-global minimum in the $K=M$ landscape and ``splitting'' a neuron to embed it in the $K=M+1$ landscape necessarily introduces a strictly negative eigenvalue in the Hessian block corresponding to the duplicated units.

 When we introduce the Gaussian perturbation $\xi$ to the extended weight matrix, the system is pushed off the exact critical point.
-Because the Hessian now possesses a direction of negative curvature, the gradient flow does not return to the spurious state, but instead escapes the newly formed saddle point and descends toward the continuous global minimum manifold. }
+Because the Hessian now possesses a direction of negative curvature, the gradient flow does not return to the spurious state, but instead escapes the newly formed saddle point and descends toward lower-loss configurations. }